-Soil and Plant Scientists with little to no experience tend to make between $35770 and $45800 while the more experienced ones make over $77860 per year.
+Soil and Plant Scientists with little to no experience tend to make between $38570 and $48910 while the more experienced ones can earn over $84060 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Soil and Plant Scientist is to move to a higher paying state like NH.
-Right now, the highest paying states for Soil and Plant Scientists are NH, MD, WA, DC and MS.
+One of the easiest ways to increase your salary as a Soil and Plant Scientist is to move to a higher paying state like MD.
+Right now, the highest paying states for Soil and Plant Scientists are MD, MS, DC, MA and CT.

-3 other factors that can increase your salary as A Soil and Plant Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Soil and Plant Scientist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Soil and Plant Scientists what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Soil and Plant Scientists what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.